openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/ARM_CPU.md

-# Arm&reg; CPU device {#openvino_docs_OV_UG_supported_plugins_ARM_CPU}
+# Arm® CPU device {#openvino_docs_OV_UG_supported_plugins_ARM_CPU}

-## Introducing the Arm&reg; CPU Plugin
+## Introducing the Arm® CPU Plugin
-The Arm&reg; CPU plugin is developed in order to enable deep neural networks inference on Arm&reg; CPU, using [Compute Library](https://github.com/ARM-software/ComputeLibrary) as a backend.
+The Arm® CPU plugin is developed in order to enable deep neural networks inference on Arm® CPU, using [Compute Library](https://github.com/ARM-software/ComputeLibrary) as a backend.

-> **NOTE**: Note that this is a community-level add-on to OpenVINO&trade;.
-Intel&reg; welcomes community participation in the OpenVINO&trade; ecosystem and technical questions on community forums as well as code contributions are welcome.
-However, this component has not undergone full release validation or qualification from Intel&reg;, and no official support is offered.
+> **NOTE**: Note that this is a community-level add-on to OpenVINO™.
+Intel® welcomes community participation in the OpenVINO™; ecosystem and technical questions on community forums as well as code contributions are welcome.
+However, this component has not undergone full release validation or qualification from Intel®, and no official support is offered.

-The Arm&reg; CPU plugin is not a part of the Intel&reg; Distribution of OpenVINO&trade; toolkit and is not distributed in pre-built form.
+The Arm® CPU plugin is not a part of the Intel® Distribution of OpenVINO™ toolkit and is not distributed in pre-built form.
 To use the plugin, it should be built from source code.
-Plugin build procedure is described on page [How to build Arm&reg; CPU plugin](https://github.com/openvinotoolkit/openvino_contrib/wiki/How-to-build-ARM-CPU-plugin).
+Plugin build procedure is described on page [How to build Arm® CPU plugin](https://github.com/openvinotoolkit/openvino_contrib/wiki/How-to-build-ARM-CPU-plugin).

 The set of supported layers is defined on [Operation set specification](https://github.com/openvinotoolkit/openvino_contrib/wiki/ARM-plugin-operation-set-specification).

 ## Supported inference data types
-The Arm&reg; CPU plugin supports the following data types as inference precision of internal primitives:
+The Arm® CPU plugin supports the following data types as inference precision of internal primitives:

 - Floating-point data types:
   - f32